BlendLog/MinerSearch/README.md

 - Fixed directories scan as a symbolic link;
 - Statistics are now displayed in the new form;
 - Notification output at the end of scan;

-Version 1.4.7.2

-- The presence of a miner's rootkit is detected faster
-- Separation of the database from the main application
-- Fixed bug of processing of paths with direct (usual) slash

 -----------------------------------------